damienbose/Intro_Python/README.md

 ### Set up:

-Using Anaconda is an easy way download Python and run Jupyter Notebooks.
+Anaconda is an easy way download Python and run Jupyter Notebooks.
 Here is a quick guide I found to set that up: https://sparkbyexamples.com/python/install-anaconda-jupyter-notebook/